hlm628/chord-striker/README.md

 Key probabilities are derived from the [McGill Billboard dataset](https://ddmal.ca/research/The_McGill_Billboard_Project_(Chord_Analysis_Dataset)/).
 The code for processing this dataset can be found in `scripts/process_mcgill_dataset.py`, and there is a makefile target to run it: `make process-billboard`.
 I had hoped to use this to derive chord transition probabilities and famous progressions, but without success.
 Possibly there is a better way to do this.

 The structure parameters and extension probabilities have been picked to my taste.
-Feel free to experiment with these, in particular.
+Feel free to experiment with these in particular.

 ## Installation